mahdiahmadii/CreativeDay403_telebot/readme.md

-# Telegram Bot for Khalaqiat va Neshat Ceremony
+# Telegram Bot for creativity Ceremony

-This project is a Telegram bot designed for the Khalaqiat va Neshat ceremony at Yazd University.
-It features registration via QR code generation, voting, sending memes, and more.
+This project is a Telegram bot designed for the creativity ceremony at Yazd University.
+It features consist of registration via QR code generation, comunicating admins, voting, sending memes,receving organizers notice and more.

 ## Features

 - **User Menu:**
   - Send messages
   - View event schedule
-  - Participate in AI quiz
+  - Participate in AI contest
   - View QR code for registration
   - View image gallery
   - Edit user information
-  - Send memes
+  - Sending memes
   - Participate in polls for faculty talk shows

 - **Admin Menu:**